Prior knowledge check: The Greek Alphabet

 When parsing a verb, we give the person, number, tense, voice, mood, lexical form, and the definition of the inflected form.
 Except for older lexicons, the lexical form of verbs is always given in the first person active indicative.
 By “definition of the inflected form” I mean a definition of the form “to X,” where X is the meaning that fits with the context of the word you are translating.

-Answer: Third person, singular, imperfect, active, indicative.
+Answer: Imperfect, active, indicate, third person, singular.
 From eimī (εἰμί), “to be.”

 This post has covered a lot of ground.
 I’ve written it so that I can refer readers back to these concepts without having to explain them all the time, and to get readers to begin learning Greek on their own using the Language Tools page I’ve compiled.